Subsetting web fonts

 Subset_fonts.png

-3. In the “Subsetting fonts” dialog, on the left, select the font style(s) you’d like to subset.
+3. On the left of the “Subsetting fonts” dialog, select the font style(s) you’d like to subset.
 This brings up subsetting options on the right, as shown below:

 Subsetting_options.png